Simple Metrics Every Tech CEO Should Track (Without Needing a Data Team)

-Scaling a SaaS company doesn’t always require a huge data team or complex BI stack.
+Scaling a Tech company doesn’t always require a huge data team or complex BI stack.
 What most CEOs need are a handful of simple metrics that keep the business focused and aligned.
 These numbers tell you if you’re growing sustainably, if revenue is predictable, and if customers are sticking around.

 Here are five essential metrics you can track today without needing a data science team.